MicrosoftDocs/powerquery-docs/powerquery-docs/WaitRetry.md

 ## Putting It All Together

 The following example shows how `ManualStatusHandling` and `Value.WaitFor` can be used to implement a delayed retry in the event of a 500 response.
-Wait time between retries here is shown as doubling with each try, with a maximum of 5 retries.
+Wait time between retries doubles with each try, with a maximum of five retries.

 ```
 let